apple/foundationdb/design/flow_transport.md

 ​
 This is implemented in FlowTransport.actor.cpp.
 The read logic is simpler than the write logic.

-Note: UID is deserialized using flatbuffers, which happen to encode it as exactly 16 bytes, in native x86 packed struct memory layout (two unsigned 64-bit integers; little endian).
+The UID here is serialized as two raw 64 bit values.
+Later, UIDs are serialized using flatbuffer, which is a more complex (and verbose) format.

 As of release 7.1, the structure of subsequent messages is as follows.
 All integers are little endian (often implemented as machine order, then compiled for x86 or little-endian arm variants):
 ​